zabereznikova/docs.de-de/docs/framework/data/adonet/ef/language-reference/entity-sql-quick-reference.md

 |26|

 ## <a name="namespaces"></a>Namespaces
- Die [Verwendung](using-entity-sql.md) von gibt in einem Abfrage Ausdruck verwendete Namespaces an.
+ [USING](using-entity-sql.md) gibt Namespaces an, die in einem Abfrageausdruck verwendet werden.

  Beispiel: